 Moving for work is one of the most common reasons people choose to move.
 While it is possible to move without a job, it makes sense to ensure there are jobs in your field before you make the move.

 The main industries in Washington include technology, aerospace, agriculture, healthcare, and tourism.
 The state has a diverse economy and is home to major companies such as Microsoft, Amazon, Boeing, and Starbucks.
 The unemployment rate in Washington state is approximately 5.1%.

 Here are a few things to consider when moving for work:

 - Salary: Salaries in Washington DC are high.
-The costs we outlined above should give you a rough idea, how much more you’ll want to be making to make the move worthwhile.
+The costs we outlined above should give you a rough idea of how much more you’ll want to make the move worthwhile.
 You can also check salary ranges on sites such as Glassdoor and Payscale.